-- Skyworks and Williams Advanced Engineering (WAE) announce a strategic partnership to collaborate on the design, fabrication and testing of Skyworks’ eGyro™ electrically powered aircraft
+- Skyworks and WAE announce a strategic partnership to collaborate on the design, fabrication and testing of Skyworks’ eGyro™ electrically powered aircraft

 - The gyroplane has been designed to provide a practical approach to intra and inter-city passenger transport, enabling a runway independent system

 - Electrification of the powertrain has enabled innovative design solutions that are unrestricted by conventional technologies

 Skyworks Aeronautics and WAE announce a strategic partnership to collaborate on the design, fabrication, and testing of Skyworks’ eGyro™ electrically powered aircraft.

 The Skyworks eGyro has been designed to leverage the fundamental safety and performance advantages of a gyroplane to create a runway independent system that provides a practical approach to intra and inter-city passenger transport.
 With an autorotating main rotor, which allows the aircraft to land safely with even a complete loss of power, the eGyro is fundamentally safe.
 Electrification of the powertrain has enabled innovative design solutions that are no longer restricted by conventional technologies.

 “The eGyro re-envisions the gyroplane for the 21st century.
 The eGyro performance, efficiency, and unparalleled safety provide a compelling approach to Urban Air Mobility (UAM), remarked Skyworks’ Chief Technology Advisor Don Woodbury.
 “The partnership with WAE will bring their amazing talents with aerodynamics and design as well as their electric powertrain capabilities to the eGyro and further our efforts to create a best-in-class UAM system”.